Francis Ledwidge: Posthumous publication

-In 1974, Alice Curtayne assembled a new collection of Ledwidge's poems, Francis Ledwidge : Complete Poems, adding 44 pieces from various sources, many of the newly-collected items having had newspaper appearances.
+In 1974, Alice Curtayne assembled a new collection of Ledwidge's poems, Francis Ledwidge : Complete Poems adding 44 pieces from various sources, many of the newly-collected items having had newspaper appearances.
 Curtayne organised the poems into thematic groups.
 The collection was reprinted.
-In mid-1997, Liam O'Meara and the Inchicore Ledwidge Society published a new collections, Francis Ledwidge : The Poems Complete, with 66 poems added to the Curtayne selection, many from the archives at Dunsany Castle.
-Around 20 of the poems had not previously been published.
+In mid-1997, Liam O'Meara and the Inchicore Ledwidge Society published a new collection, Francis Ledwidge : The Poems Complete, with 66 poems added to the Curtayne selection, many found in the archives at Dunsany Castle; around 20 of the poems had not previously been published.

-A Ledwidge enthusiast, retired judge Hubert Dunn, who had spoken of Ledwidge at commemorative events, and had contact with the Ledwidge and Dunsany families, and interest groups, secured permission to review some materials at Dunsany Castle.
+A Ledwidge enthusiast, retired British judge Hubert Dunn, who had spoken of Ledwidge at commemorative events, and had contact with the Ledwidge and Dunsany families, and interest groups, secured permission to review some materials at Dunsany Castle.
 Working with the literary curator at Dunsany, Dunn located some unpublished poems, and in 2006, he released a narrative of Ledwidge's life and influences, with dozens of poems incorporated, including a small number of previously unpublished works.

-The Ledwidge Cottage Museum and the Gallery Press of Loughcrew, County Meath, with support from the 21st Lord Dunsany and the Dunsany archivist, Joe Doyle, jointly issued a new collection, Poems, with 140 works, one not previously seen, at an event at Slane Castle on 7 August 2022.
-The event, in the castle’s famous ballroom, was attended by local activists, politicians, librarians, the 21st Lord Dunsany and the Dunsany literary curator, among many others.
+The Ledwidge Cottage Museum and the Gallery Press of Loughcrew, County Meath, led by Peter Fallon, with support from Randal, the 21st Lord Dunsany, and the Dunsany archivist, Joe Doyle, jointly issued a new collection, Poems, in 2022.
+Containing 140 works, one not previously seen, the book was launched at an event at Slane Castle on 7 August 2022.
+The launch, in the castle’s famous Georgian ballroom, was attended by local activists, politicians, librarians, the 21st Lord Dunsany and the Dunsany literary curator, among many others.